 Jennifer N. Goldstein, MD, MSc. is the Director of Resident Research for the Department of Medicine, the Assistant Program Director for the Internal Medicine Residency Program, and the Co-Director of the Resident Research Training Program.
 She completed a Fellowship in General Internal Medicine and Master’s in Health Policy Research at the University of Pennsylvania and has published and presented nationally on the impact of health policy on patient outcomes.

-Gretchen D. Rickards, MD MPH is the Associate Program Director of the Internal Medicine Residency Program and Program Director of the Transitional Year Residency Program.
+Gretchen D. Rickards, MD, MPH is the Program Director of the Internal Medicine and Transitional Year Residency Programs.
 She completed a fellowship in general internal medicine and faculty development at the Walter Reed National Military Medical Center as well as a Master’s of Public Health at the Uniformed Services University of the Health Sciences.
 She has published and presented nationally on research related to medical education.

 Michael T. Vest, DO is a pulmonary/critical care physician and member of the Clinical Research Committee in the Department of Medicine.
 His research focuses on intensive care unit outcomes.
 Dr. Vest has published and presented a variety of studies on nutrition in the intensive care unit and studies concerning quality of life outcomes among survivors of critical illness.
 As pulmonary/critical care fellow at Yale University, he work with Surveillance Epidemiology and End Results (SEER)-Medicare linked data which resulted in publication of two studies which help shed light on differences in our approach to management of non-small cell lung cancer.
 He has worked extensively with residents as a research mentor on both intensive care unit related projects and projects related to outcomes of simulation based education.